-This HMP has been updated by VHB (March, 2014) for consistency with the current Master Development Plan prepared for Silo Ridge Ventures, LLC.
+This HMP has been updated by VHB (most recently January 2015) for consistency with the current Master Development Plan prepared for Silo Ridge Ventures, LLC.
 Figures ENV-1, ENV-3, ENV-4, ENV-5, and ENV-6 have been updated.
 Appendix D, Table D-1, parts 1 and 2, have been updated.